pau1o-hs/Graduation-stuffs/Introduction to Computer Science/Auto Correction/README.md

-# Mining tweeter data API
+# Mining twitter data API

 Given a reference book and a list of tweets of the Twitter API, print the misspelled words in the tweets (words that do not exist in the reference book)